passagemath/passagemath/README.md

             $ python3 -m venv ~/passagemath-venv
             $ source ~/passagemath-venv/bin/activate

-The following instructions are for installation from PyPI.
+Next, if you want to build from PyPI, use the following command:

+            passagemath $ export SAGE_CONF_TARGETS=build

 If you want to build from a local clone of the passagemath repository instead, use the following command first.

             passagemath $ export PIP_CONSTRAINT="$(pwd)/constraints_pkgs.txt"
             passagemath $ export SAGE_CONF_TARGETS=build-local